 STAC members may receive up to 15 Professional Learning hours per year.

-If you are interested in learning more about the STAC or applying, please reach out to KellyLynn Charles.
+If you are interested in learning more about the STAC or future application cycles, please reach out to KellyLynn Charles.
 Please note that the STAC is a non-statutory stakeholder group and is not subject to open meeting law.